mnlipp/osgi-getting-started/AccessingAService.md

 }
 ```

 You should see several error markers.
 First of all, `LogService` is unknown.
 That's okay, because up to now, we only needed the OSGi core and had therefore only a jar with the core API in the classpath.
 Go to the "Build" tab of the `bnd.bnd` editor and add "Bndtools Hub/osgi.cmpn"[^bndhub] to the "Build Path".
-Make sure to choose the (rather old) versions 4.2.0 for both osgi.core and osgi.cmpn, because I want to make you aware of something.
+Make sure to choose the (rather old) versions 4.2.0 for both osgi.core and osgi.cmpn, because I want you to become aware of something.
 Check your project's `bnd.bnd` for the proper versions on the (now augmented) buildpath:

 ```properties
 -buildpath: \